mwshinn/mwshinn.github.io/index.md

 I want to understand computations in the brain: the algorithms the brain uses to make sense the world, and the implementation of those algorithms on neural hardware.
-(Technical keywords: *single cell transcriptomics, electrophysiology, high-dimensionality, generalized drift diffusion models, resting state fMRI, connectomics*)
+I focus on the computations involved in vision and decision-making, including how the brain's cellular anatomy and high-dimensional activity patterns give rise to complex behavior.
+(Technical keywords: *single cell transcriptomics, electrophysiology, theoretical neuroscience, generalized drift-diffusion model, resting state fMRI, connectomics*)

 [List of publications](https://scholar.google.com/citations?hl=en&user=ytVKRfkAAAAJ&view_op=list_works&sortby=pubdate)